6612-01-AI/AI-Powered-Sudoku/README.md

 # AI-Powered-Sudoku
-Welcome to the Sudoku Solver project!
-This Python-powered application utilizes the Pygame library to craft an interactive graphical user interface (GUI) for tackling Sudoku puzzles.
-Whether you're keen on honing your Sudoku-solving prowess or just seeking a delightful pastime, this solver provides both manual puzzle-solving and automated solving functionalities.

-Leveraging a blend of backtracking algorithms and constraint satisfaction methods, the solver adeptly navigates through Sudoku puzzles to find solutions.
-With its ability to generate random Sudoku puzzles across different difficulty levels and intuitive input mechanisms, users can relish a personalized Sudoku-solving journey tailored to their liking and proficiency level.
+Welcome to the Sudoku Solver AI project by Team Yash & Parin from the University of New Haven.
+This AI-driven application uses various search algorithms to efficiently solve Sudoku puzzles, providing a user-friendly graphical interface for an interactive experience.

+## Project Highlights
+AI Model: Employs advanced AI to solve puzzles quickly.
+Interactive GUI: Built with Pygame for easy puzzle input and solution visualization.
+Version Control: Managed with Git for collaborative and systematic development.
+For more details on setup and usage, please see the sections below.

 ## Environment Setup
   ### Required Python Version